Alyssa Nakken

-Alyssa Michelle Nakken (born June 13, 1990) is an American professional baseball coach for the San Francisco Giants of Major League Baseball (MLB).
-She is the first full-time female coach in MLB history, and the first to coach on the field during a major league game.
+Alyssa Michelle Nakken (born June 13, 1990) is an American professional baseball coach for the Cleveland Guardians of Major League Baseball (MLB).
+She is the first female full-time coach in MLB history, and the first to coach on the field during a major league game.
+In 2014 she was an analytical intern for the San Francisco Giants during the postseason, winning a World Series ring.
 She attended California State University, Sacramento, where she played college softball.

 Early life

 Nakken is from Woodland, California, and graduated from Woodland High School in 2008.
 In high school, Nakken played softball, basketball, and volleyball.

 She attended California State University, Sacramento, where she played college softball for the Sacramento State Hornets as a first baseman.
 She had a .304 batting average and was named to the All-Pacific Coast Softball Conference all four years, from 2009 through 2012.
 She was also a three-time all conference selection, and the 2012 conference Scholar-Athlete of the Year.
 Nakken graduated with a bachelor's degree in psychology.